samihadatta/workshop-static-page-generators/README.md

 ```
 <link rel="stylesheet" href="/css/custom/style.css">
 ```
 Create a new directory titled `css` and inside create another folder called `custom`.
-(More on why we're doing this in the Botostrap section!)
+(More on why we're doing this in the Bootstrap section!)
 In `custom`, open terminal and do ```touch style.css``` to create an empty stylesheet.
 Open it up and add the following style to it:
 ```
 h1 {
   color: purple;